alirezaeiii/TMDb-Paging-Playground/README.md

 ```

 ## Testing
 Local unit testing is done for Repository and ViewModel layers.
+UI testing is done for screens with pagination using Espresso.

 ## Libraries
 * [Android Jetpack](https://developer.android.com/jetpack)